Saturday, October 24, 2015

 Oscar Isaac as Nathan (left) and Domhnall Gleeson as Caleb.

-The risks of artificial intelligence have already been highlighted in brilliant sci-fi classics, such as 2001: A Space Odyssey (1968) by Stanley Kubrick, which features the legendary rogue computer HAL 9000; Blade Runner (1982) by Ridley Scott, in which Harrison Ford hunts down rebel android replicants; and The Terminator (1984) by James Cameron, in which man and machine fight each other to the death.
-A.I.
-(2001) by Steven Spielberg and Her (2013) by Spike Jonze feel less fatalistic, and appeal to our sympathy, or at least empathy, with the human-all-too-human ways in which intelligent machines could possibly experience themselves and their interaction with humans.
+The sci-fi movies A.I.
+(2001) by Steven Spielberg and her (2013) by Spike Jonze feel less fatalistic, and appeal to our sympathy, or at least empathy, with the human-all-too-human ways in which intelligent machines could possibly experience themselves and their interaction with humans.

 Labyrinth

-Unlike The Terminator, Ex Machina is not an action movie.
-Nor is it an epic space trip like 2001: A Space Odyssea or a dystopian neo-noir detective story like Blade Runner.
-Neither an adventureous fairy tale like A.I. or a poetic rom-com drama like Her.
-Still, as a thrilling cerebral drama, Garland's remarkable directorial debut recalls certain notable narrative and visual aspects of the aforementioned films.
-The often soft lighting in Ex Machina reminded me of the dreamy pastel colors in Her.
-And during strange power cuts in Nathan's villa, the red emergency light in Ava's room recalls the red lighting of the legendary scene where the HAL-computer is disabled in 2001: A Space Odyssey.
+Still, as a suspenseful cerebral mystery drama, Garland's remarkable directorial debut recalls certain notable narrative and visual aspects of the aforementioned sc-fi movies.
+The often soft lighting in Ex Machina reminded me of the dreamy pastel colors in her.
+And during strange power cuts in Nathan's villa, the red emergency light in his lab recalls the red lighting of the iconic sequence in which the rogue HAL-computer is disabled in 2001: A Space Odyssey.
 In the same way HAL and also the replicants in Blade Runner have a will of their own, Ava seems to resist the authoritarian way in which she's treated by Nathan.
 It's as if she's saying: I'm not an object.
 And although in a strict material sense, Ava, evidently, is an object, and a man-made one for that, designed to serve humans, Garland leaves it up to the viewer to decide what, or who, Ava ultimately is.
 In doing so, Garland asks the viewer the most pertinent question in Ex Machina: how would you deal with Ava?
 Would you treat her as a woman or as a mere machine?
 Would you care for 'her' feelings or treat 'it' like nothing more than you would a toaster...?
-The sometimes seemingly existential questions and 'emotions' of Ava are reminiscent of the ones the machines ponder in A.I., Blade Runner and Her.
-And in the same way the male protagonist in Her (played by Joaquin Phoenix) falls in love with a female computer program, Caleb seems to succumb to Ava's charms...
+The existential questions and 'emotions' of Ava are reminiscent of the ones the machines ponder in A.I., Blade Runner and her.
+And the way the male protagonist in her (played by Joaquin Phoenix) falls in love with a female computer program, is not unlike the way Caleb seems to succumb to Ava's charms.
+But what does Ava want?
+Is she honest?
+Or is she hiding her true intentions, like the secretive android robot in Alien...?

-In short: following in the footsteps of some of the most influential, genre-defining sci-fi movies, Garland manages to translate his own vision of the complex dimensions of intelligent robotics to the big screen in a way that is often as entertaining, compelling and profound as the sci-fi trailblazers of Kubrick, Scott, Cameron, Spielberg and Jonze.
+In short: following in the footsteps of some of the most influential, genre-defining sci-fi movies, Garland manages to translate his own vision of the complex dimensions of human interaction with intelligent robotics to the big screen in a way that is often as entertaining, compelling and profound as the sci-fi trailblazers of Kubrick, Scott, Cameron, Spielberg and Jonze.

 Alicia Vikander as Ava.